ArvindHarinder1/PrivatePreviewDocs/3Architecture.md

 1. Check the event viewer to ensure that the last full cycle for Host 2 has a timestamp that is later than the last full cycle for Host 1 (this ensures that the cache on both hosts is in sync).
 1. Enable the service for Agent 2.

-All requests going forward are sent to Agent 2 / Host 2 on Server 2 and customer ends up with an architecture that looks like the below:
+All requests going forward are sent to Agent 2 / Host 2 on Server 2 and you end up with an architecture that looks like the below:
 ![image](https://user-images.githubusercontent.com/36525136/115932225-8462a000-a45a-11eb-8369-f72209802ad9.png)